 While UPS solutions and industrial grade components go a long way toward ensuring system longevity, there are still situations where power loss is inevitable.
 Extended outages, or applications where a UPS system can’t be installed, can lead to systems powering down.
 But what happens when power is restored and the hardware needs to be powered back on?
 Industrial and rugged PCs are often mounted in hard-to-reach, out-of-the-way places, where simply pressing the power button is either highly inconvenient or downright impossible.

 In these situations, wouldn’t it be ideal if the computer just powered up on its own once power was restored?
-Thankfully, our entire product line has this capability, and it’s just a setting away.
+Thankfully, all OnLogic computers have this capability, and it’s just a setting away.
 Depending on the system, this setting can be enabled using hardware or software, but either way it’s easy and reliable.

 Auto Power-On Using Hardware